vaiiishnaviii123/StayFit/README.md

 # Stay Fit

-This is a health chekin app for your daily needs.
+This is a health check-in app designed to support your daily wellness needs.
+The app offers customizable settings, allowing you to enjoy a tailored user experience on both Android and iPhone devices.

 ## Getting Started